kreismit/ECE4960/labs.md

 Below is my data from a smooth ramp that incremented/decremented the motor power every 100 ms. Since the right and left drive power values were the same, the robot made a bad point turn; the left wheel tended to start spinning before the right.

 ![Ramp data](Lab6/Images/RampStationary.png)
 Figure 14.
-Speed of the robot when ramping the motors. :(
+Speed of the robot when ramping the motors.
+(The robot's motors whined and would not turn; the battery was dead.)

 On a smooth table, I found that the minimum rotational speed I could maintain *for a very short time* was about 50 °/s.